"jcr:3039df5d-7ebe-47db-b72d-915e5475fd6d" (String)

 Granted to all successfull candidates

 We train our students in applying state-of-the-art techniques to address questions that advance contemporaneous accounting research.
-Our faculty is at the forefront of their research area and shape the profession not only through originality, but also by their editorial work and involvement in global research initiatives.
+Our faculty is at the forefront of their research area and shapes the profession not only through originality, but also by their editorial work and involvement in global research initiatives.
 Our doctoral programme, uniquely positioned in Germany, includes a structured coursework programme that provides students with methodological skills as well as with an in-depth knowledge of economics, finance, and accounting.
-Faculty has a proven track record of working closely with doctoral students throughout the programme and has placed students in some of the best research schools in the world.
+The faculty has a proven track record of working closely with doctoral students throughout the programme and has placed students in some of the best research schools in the world.

 Accounting research has little to do with refining the workings of double-entry bookkeeping.
 Instead, scholars examine a broad range of questions about the role of information in markets and within firms.
 Accounting research is strongly related to practice, studying questions such as the enforcement of international accounting standards or the way firms use incentives and performance measures to motivate employees.
-But accounting research is also empowered by the latest theoretical insights from economics, finance, psychology and related disciplines (sociology, linguistics, even biology) and has recently made significant strides forward by adopting methods developed by (big) data science.
+Accounting research is also empowered by the latest theoretical insights from economics, finance, psychology and related disciplines (sociology, linguistics, even biology) and has recently made significant strides forward by adopting methods developed by (big) data science.
 Accounting, contrary to some stereotypes, therefore is one of the most exciting fields of research in business.

 Frankfurt School publishes in the top outlets for accounting research.
 To get a sense for the kind of research we conduct, please click on the following sample publications: